JulieHM/coralQuest/README.md

 ## Run project locally
 You can also run the project locally from your IDE.
 The project is developed using next.js and firebase.
+Feel free to fork and download the source code.

-Feel free to clone and download the project.
-Make sure to download necessary dependencies by typing
+To run the project, make sure to necessary dependencies are downloaded by typing:

 ```bash
 npm install